Therefore I Am (band): 2009

 The band finished recording their Equal Vision debut in early 2009 and announced they would be playing the entire Warped Tour via the Skullcandy Stage.
 They then went out on a month-long tour through the Pacific Northwest with Confide, Oceana, and To Speak of Wolves.
-In March they were featured on the Warped Tour website as one of the band "Kevin Wants You to Know" by Warped Tour owner Kevin Lyman.
+In March, they were featured on the Warped Tour website as one of the bands "Kevin Wants You to Know" by Warped Tour owner Kevin Lyman.

 Their Equal Vision Records debut The Sound Of Human Lives was released on June 23, 2009.
 The songs "Splinters" and "I Am Only An Island" can be heard on their Myspace, and "I Am Only An Island" can also be downloaded as a part of the Equal Vision Records sampler on the Equal Vision website.

 On December 9, 2009, Therefore I Am released a video for "I Am Only An Island."

 On February 2, 2010 "I Am Only An Island" premiered on MTV2's Headbanger's Ball.